Thamizhjaisankar-git/Developer_Toolkit_Website/README.md

 # ⚡ DevTools Pro – The Web Developer Toolkit

 A modern **documentation-style toolkit website** for web developers.
-Built with **HTML, SCSS, TailwindCSS, and JavaScript**, featuring responsive layouts, sidebar navigation and a clean developer-friendly UI.
+Built with **HTML, CSS, TailwindCSS and JavaScript**, featuring responsive layouts, sidebar navigation and a clean developer-friendly UI.

 ## 🚀 Features